jpignata/blog/articles/protected-method-visibility.md

 This simple example is fairly similar to our last -- it involves overriding an operator method and using privileged data from the sibling instance in the operations.
 While state in neither `Collection` changed, they were able to collaborate and return a new `Collection` with the desired `items`.

 `IPAddr` is a class in the Ruby standard library which is a value object that represents an IPv4 or IPv6 address.
-Under the hood it makes extensive use of this pattern for manipulating the IP address it represents.
+Under the hood it makes extensive use of this pattern for manipulating the IP address it represent.

 Given an IP address (say, `192.168.0.77`) and a subnet mask (`255.255.255.248`), we can use bitwise operations to figure out the upper and lower boundaries of the network of which this host is a member.
 The lower boundary is referred to as the network address and the upper boundary as the broadcast address.